 The BBI JU is an instrument to support industrial research and innovation (R&I), to overcome the innovation ‘valley of death’, by bridging the gap from research to the marketplace.
 It encourages partnership with the private sector to fund and bring together the resources needed to address the challenges involved in commercialising major society-changing new technologies.

 BIC members cover the entire bio-based value chain and consist of large industries, small and medium-sized enterprises (SMEs), regional clusters, European trade associations, and European Technology Platforms.
-Any interested stakeholders along the bio-based value chain may apply for membership.
+Any interested stakeholders along the bio-based value chain may apply for Full or Associate membership.